consp1racy/android-support-preference/README.md

 ## Credit

 Most of this library is straight up pillaged latest SDK mixed with heavy reliance on appcompat-v7.
 Since version 0.5.0 the same applies to preference-v7.
-So kudos to the good guys (and girls) who create and maintain these!
+Kudos to the people who create and maintain these!